giovannibelzoni/backend-challenge/README.md

 ### Upload pulses

-Implement an endpoint that can accept a CSV file where each row represents a pulse.
+Implement an endpoint that can accept a [CSV file](doc/files/pulses.csv) where each row represents a pulse.

 ---

 ### Download pulses

 Implement an endpoint that returns all pulses in CSV format.
+The CSV should not include a header row.

 ---